 Take note that Chase will review your personal credit history and consider factors such as outstanding debt, number of open accounts, recent credit inquiries, and bank account information, among others.
 However, the Chase pre-qualification tool, which allows applicants to assess their chances of being approved for personal Chase credit cards, is not available for Chase Ink business cards.

-The best Chase business credit card is the Ink Business Preferred® Credit Card because it offers a bonus of 100,000 points for spending $15,000 in the first 3 months.
-Ink Business Preferred also gives 3 points / $1 spent on travel and select business purchases, plus 1 point / $1 on everything else.
-Preferred provides free employee cards, too.
+The best Chase business credit card is the Ink Business Preferred® Credit Card because it offers 100,000 points for spending $15,000 in the first 3 months.
+The Chase Ink Preferred also gives 3 points per $1 on the first $150,000 spent per year on travel and select business expenses, and 1 point per $1 on all other purchases.
+This card provides free employee cards, too.
 And it has a $0 foreign transaction fee.
 The annual fee is $95.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.